cs2620-pr/fp-tor-replica/engineering_notebook.md

 2. **Message Format**: We use JSON for message formatting, which provides a flexible structure for including routing information and payloads.

-3. **Encryption Order**: Messages are encrypted from the innermost layer outward, while responses are decrypted in the reverse order.
+3. **Encryption Order**: Messages are encrypted from the innermost layer outward and in contrast, our responses are decrypted in the reverse order.

-4. **Debugging Support**: Extensive logging helps trace the message's journey through the layers, aiding in development and troubleshooting.
+4. **Debugging Support**: We use extensive logging such that this helps trace the message's journey through the layers.
+This also really helps us while troubleshooting.

 ### 3.4 Destination Server